ra1zzzengpt/cli-messanger/README.md

 - Explore interface-based dependency injection and modular screen navigation.
 - Understand safe file handling and persistent configuration with JSON.
 - Learn Rust by implementing a feature-equivalent backend alongside the Python one.
-- Build a foundation for future improvements: token-based auth, libsodium-encrypted config, and machine-bound credential storage.
+- Integrate libsodium for machine-bound encrypted local storage.

 ---